Tecnarca/CPU-GPU-speed-comparison/README.md

 The plots shown above was generated running this project on Debian Wheezy with an Intel Core i5 4690 Quad core 3.5GHz CPU and nVidia GeForce GTX970 GPU

-## How CPU to GPU transfer times has been saved
+## How times has been measured

+We tried to confront different approaches for matrix operations, but because the GPU needs to hold the data in his own RAM, it was not sufficent to measure only the computation time to generate the output matrix, but also the trasfering times from the system RAM to the GPU and the copyback.
 It was right to emphasize transfer times from CPU to GPU beacuse they produce a remarkable difference in the output times of multiplied and inverted matrices.

-To do this we use following functions in `cuda.cu` and `cublas.cu` :
+We have timed with CUDA events the following instructions in `cuda.cu` and `cublas.cu` :

 >cuda.cu